AiJared/Python-RoadMap/OOP/OOP_Readme.md

 ### The self Identifier

 In a Python class, the **self** identifier plays a very important role.
 In the context of the CreditCard class, there can presumably be many different **instances**, and each must maintain its own **balance**, its own **credit limit** and so on.
 Therefore, each instance stores its own instance variables to reflect its current state.

+Syntactically, self identifies the instance upon which a method is invoked.
+For example, assume that a user of our class has a variable, **my_card**; that identifies an instance of the CreditCard class.
+When the user calls **my_card.get_balance()**, identifier **self**, within the definition of the get_balance method, refers to the card known as my_card by the caller.
+The expression **self._balance** refers to an instance variable, named **_balance**, stored as part of that particular credit card's state.